zerotrickpony/helloelectron/README.md

 - error message for electronpreload.js.map source map.
 Could move it to JS?
 Could get it working?
 - node.js should have source maps but can't be turned on by electron, so i am trying out the "source-map-support" which demands a manual line added to every js file.

+### Installation

+#### First time:

+- git clone where/did/you/find/this/repo/helloelectron
+- cd helloelectron
+- electron/scripts/setup.sh

+#### Run the example in electron's development mode: